-Making a bequest to the Australia Defence Association in your Will helps us to help Australia's defence well into the future.
+Making a bequest to the Australia Defence Association in your Will helps us to help Australia's defence and strategic security well into the future.

-National defence has long been regarded as the first responsibility of any government.
+National defence and strategic security have long been regarded as the first responsibility of any government.

 But because there a few or no votes in it in the short term such responsibilities are perennially neglected, in relative and absolute terms, by Australian governments of all political persuasions.